 Using computronium rented from the Institute of Primate Provolution, the Highbrows ran simulations of their current bodies, and determined what changes needed to be made to constitute a viable clade.
 Although they were now Superbrights, with a natural talent for the complex planning and modelling involved, it still took nearly a century of intensive research before they were satisfied with the basic design, and even then more issues were discovered when they engenerated themselves into each revision of their new bodies.
 Ngagi researchers from the IPP assisted with the finer details, offering their expertise in primate psychology to ensure that the new clade would be mentally stable and helping to resolve conflicts within the team.
 When the Highbrows finally declared themselves a new clade in 2127, these Ngagi were among the first converts, and would go on to have a strong influence on the social norms of the community.

-Though the clade enjoyed strong growth for the first sixty years, the newly emerging Highbrow culture was disturbed by the outbreak of the Solsys Civil War in 2193.
-By the end of the conflict in 2200, the First Federation had effectively ceased to exist, and in the centuries that followed, Solsys became little more than a quaint backwater.
-New empires were emerging that far surpassed the First Federation in sophistication, and the Highbrow community split as different families sought to become part of these new emerging cultures.
+Though the clade enjoyed strong growth for the first sixty years, the newly emerging Highbrow culture was disturbed by the ongoing disunity and infighting of Solsys following the collapse of the Federation in 2099, and in the centuries that followed, Solsys became little more than a quaint backwater.
+New empires were emerging that far surpassed the Federation in sophistication, and the Highbrow community split as different families sought to become part of these new emerging cultures.
 But despite being separated by hundreds of lightyears, the Highbrow clans stayed in contact with each other, feeling that they understood other Highbrows more readily than their fellow Sephirotic citizens.

 Wherever they have spread, Highbrows have found niches for themselves, whether in meeting the complex needs of other beings or pursuing cultural projects of their own.
 They excel at long-term planning, managing complex systems and anticipating the consequences of a given series of actions, and these skills have put to use optimising both their own societies and those who come to them for guidance.
 They pride themselves on solving problems using their own mental abilities rather than relying on their exoselves, and encourage this tendency in their young with 'The Test', a challenge modeled on the pen-and-paper exams used by ancient Terragens to prove their knowledge.
 It is this 'Test', carried out in isolation without using DNI, that lead to the discovery of the Highbrow's transavant abilities.